benchmark-action/github-action-benchmark/README.md

 which means there is no limit.

-### Action inputs
+### Action outputs

-No action output is set by this action.
+No action output is set by this action for the parent GitHub workflow.

 ### Caveats